Modulation of nociceptive signaling at spinal cord level

-Candidate Requirements: Candidates should have a Masters' degree in biological, medical or chemical sciencess, or be due to complete their studies in this academic year.
-Experience in cell biology, molecular biology or electrophysiology techniques would be an advantage.
+Candidate Requirements: Candidates should have a Masters' degree in biological, medical or chemical sciences, or be due to complete their studies in this academic year.
+Experience in physiology, cell biology, molecular biology or electrophysiology techniques would be an advantage.
 Candidates should be fluent in Czech or English.

 D. Spicarova, P. Adamek, N. Kalynovska, P. Mrozkova, J. Palecek, TRPV1 receptor inhibition decreases CCL2-induced hyperalgesia.
 Neuropharmacology 81:75-84, 2014 IF=4.82